fastrgv/WorldCupSokerban/README.md

-**ver 3.6.7 -- 3jan2024**

-* Fixed some errors and improved all embedded and external autosolvers.

-**ver 3.6.6 -- 16dec2023**

-* Added north/south view controls: PgUp/PgDn.

-**ver 3.6.5 -- 14dec2023**

-* Removed stadium view.
-* Simplified view controls so pan+zoom provides all views.
-* Fixed problem with the embedded ibox solver not respecting time limit.

-**ver 3.6.4 -- 13dec2023**
+**ver 3.6.8 -- 16dec2024**

+* Updated hbox4 to hbox5.
-* Upgraded hbox4 solvers, embedded & external.
+* Updated embedded solver.
-* Created a "stadium" view alternative to the "overhead" view.
-* Replaced the granite with a hedge boundary.
+* updated OpenAL sound code.
+* Updated memory checks for hbox5 to be more cautious.

 ## See complete revision history at end of file.

 ## WorldCupSokerban Description
-This is a soccer-themed, 3D sokoban puzzle game that includes 3 external solvers and 3 embedded solvers.
+This is a soccer-themed, 3D sokoban puzzle game that includes 3 embedded solvers.

 It has undo (u) and restart (r) functions.
 Comes with many puzzle files, each typically having dozens of "levels".
 The next (n) and previous (p) keys move between levels.
 The (Lshft) and (Rshft) keys move between the different puzzle files (there are currently 60).
 The (z) key creates a setpoint (reZero) so that subsequent restarts restore that setpoint.